openstax/jobba/README.md

 * `empty?`
 * `count`

-`empty?` and `count` are performed in redis without bringing back all query results to Ruby.
+`empty?` and `count` are performed in Redis without bringing back all query results to Ruby.

 You can also call two special methods directly on `Jobba`: